kosude/awm/README.md

 ![Lines of code](https://www.aschey.tech/tokei/github.com/kosude/awm)

-A lightweight X (xcb) window manager for use on Linux systems.
+A highly configurable and lightweight X (xcb) window manager for use on Linux systems.

 The aim is to have a basic floating window manager (eventually with compositing support) that behaves in a way somewhat similar to Windows, with the difference that it runs on an operating system that doesn't hate you.